Billboards, big donations pour in as Las Vegas supports cyclists’ families

 “Our residents deserve peace of mind while cycling.
 Economically, outdoor recreation tourism is Nevada’s future.
 Electric bikes are blowing up the market because they make cycling accessible to more people, so Nevada must cultivate safe outdoor recreation experiences for residents and visitors.
 Our state must be exemplary in leadership for safe cycling,” Fisher said.

 Lamar Advertising has joined the cause, donating 68 digital billboards — including a prominent spot at Allegiant Stadium.
-The billboards will be seen by at least 25,000 people per day, officials said, helping to deliver the message driving more contributions.
+The billboards will generate hundreds of millions of impressions, delivering a message to drive contributions to www.lasvegascyclistmemorial.com.

 Mike Sinyard, founder and CEO of Specialized Bicycle Components, made a personal contribution of $20,000.